nlbdev/nordic-accessible-epub-guidelines/guidelines/guidelines.md

 </div>

-If an inline image require text extraction the extracted text must be used as value for the `alt` attribute.
+If an inline image requires text extraction, the extracted text must be used as value for the `alt` attribute.
 The text then replaces the generic value described above.

 #### Image Series